Reliable Sources: Newsroom shooter exploited journalism's open doors

 -- The deceased staffers had a combined 75+ years experience in the business...

--- Two other newspaper staffers were taken to the hospital "with non life-threatening injuries," and have since been released, according to a memo from a top editor...
+-- Two other staffers were taken to the hospital "with non life-threatening injuries," and have since been released, according to a memo from a top editor...

 -- Capital Gazette is the umbrella name: Capital Gazette Comms publishes multiple papers, including the Capital and the Maryland Gazette...